llm-bible/llm-bible.github.io/_publications/joshi2023not.markdown

 citations: 17
 bibkey: joshi2023not
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2311.09651'}]
-tags: [GPT, Survey Paper, Applications]
+tags: [Applications, GPT, Survey Paper]
 ---
 Large language models (LLMs) such as ChatGPT and Google Bard have garnered significant attention in the academic community.
 Previous research has